whisthq/technical-interviews/hashtable/README.md

 ### Milestone 3
 In this milestone you will improve on your design from milestone 2.
 A naive solution from milestone 2 likely has a lot of extra data movement.
 Please sketch an improved design in a new markdown file, making sure to include your reasoning and any trade offs you have to make.
 We would like to see your thinking clearly communicated, but if you have time you are also welcome to implement your design.
 As a hint, think about the keys of your table.

+## How You Will Be Assessed

+The timer is meant for us to understand context, you shouldn't be stressed by it, or feel that you need to find all the bugs within a specific timeframe.

+You will be assessed on the quality and accuracy of your comments, and on the engineering style you demonstrate through them.

+## Once You're Finished

+Please DO NOT push to master; instead, branch your code changes and notes into a new branch via ```git branch [BRANCH NAME]``` and ```git checkout [BRANCH NAME]```, and submit your branch via ```git push origin [BRANCH NAME]```.

+Have fun--we look forward to seeing your work!